DChristianson/FPGA_lpu/README.md

 ### Components

-Decoder - very simple CSV parser
+Decoder
 * tests incoming byte
 * outputs whether the current input represents character to be written, a new field, a new row
 * in the case of a quote or escape updates internal state for the next character

-RowCounter8x8 -
+RowCounter8x8
-* interprets output of decoder into row number, field number and character address
+* converts output of decoder into row number, field number and character address
+* used to load the row RAM as well as select the sum and matching fields

 Sum16
 * converts input byte(s) into integer and adds to 16 bit sum register